 One of the UK's best know department stores, House of Fraser, has announced that it has asked some of its landlords for rent concessions.
+They have also confirmed that they have appointed KPMG to advise on possible turnaround strategies.
+Given KPMG are experts at the retail CVA ( as we are as well of course!) then it is likely that they will pursue this option.
 This has echoes of the collapse of BHS which tried to persuade landlords to write off some of its rent debts via a company voluntary arrangement.
 However, as was evident, BHS had bigger problems and as we know collapsed into administration despite the reported support of its landlords.

-House of Fraser is the latest of a line of retailers, including Debenhams and Mothercare, that have posted disappointing results post Christmas.
+House of Fraser is the latest of a line of retailers, including Debenhams, Mothercare and Selecta that have posted disappointing results post Christmas and in the case of Selecta have been rescued via a CVA.
 Next was a notable exception but they have always had a very strong mail order/internet business which has supported their overall business.
 The main issue is that many retailers have failed to adapt to the new market with the discounters, such as Primark, growing rapidly and changing shopping habits - most notably the shift to online.

 Expensive High Street stores can be cut back provided that the lease allows for early termination.
 If not the only way out is to surrender the lease that can be very expensive or use a company voluntary arrangement (CVA).